jrkwon/oscar/README_KR.md

 ### Implementation

-- Donghyun Kim: Ph.D. student at Hanyang University-ERICA, Korea
+- Donghyun Kim: Ph.D. student at Hanyang University, Ansan, Korea
 - Rohan Pradeepkumar: MS student in Automotive Systems Engineering at the University of Michigan-Dearborn
 - Sanjyot Thete: MS student in Data Science at the University of Michigan-Dearborn